Britannia Industries Ltd (BSE: 500825, NSE: BRITANNIA) — Business Report / Investor Feed

 Key Data Gaps

-- FY25 full-year audited financials: Only top-line and margin percentages available from earnings call [107] [136]; detailed P&L, balance sheet, and segmental data not in evidence set.
+- FY26 audited financials: Only top-line, margin percentages, and PAT available from earnings calls [99] [107]; detailed P&L, balance sheet, and segmental data not yet in evidence.

-- RTM 2.0 outcome data: Pilot was running during FY25 with "encouraging results" [73]; quantified revenue/margin impact not yet available.
+- RTM 2.0 outcome data: Pilot was running during FY25 with "encouraging results" [46]; quantified revenue/margin impact not yet disclosed.